top of page

 Jamii's impact is the results of hundreds of people coming together to shape it the way it is.

-Here are a few stories of people who have shaped the organization and played a role with Jamii through the years.
+Here are a few stories of people and organizations who have shaped and influenced Jamii through the years.

 IMG_4543.jpeg